cnsuhao/engine1/docs/Methodology/RenalMethodology.md

 ### %Renal Stenosis - Condition

 The %Renal Stenosis condition is validated against two different scenarios, testing severity and location of the condition.
 The moderate unilateral stenosis places a 60 percent severity on the left kidney and none on the right.
 The direct effect of a stenosis is a seen through a decrease in renal blood flow and glomerular filtration rate.
 Total vascular resistance and mean arterial pressure is increased because of the increased resistance on the renal artery.
 This causes a drop in cardiac output via the baroreceptor feedback response to the increased vascular resistance.
-The blood volume is steady in %BioGears due to a lack of angiotensin 2 and aldesterone hormonal responses.
+The blood volume is steady in the engine due to a lack of angiotensin 2 and aldesterone hormonal responses.

 <center>
 <i>